aliceliveprojects/pi_scalextric_mqtt/mqtt/Readme.md

 By default Mosquitto Broker 1.4 it not configured with websockets.
 Follow this tutorial to configure Mosquitto with websockets
 [Mosquitto Websocket](https://gist.github.com/smoofit/dafa493aec8d41ea057370dbfde3f3fc) or [Mosquitto Websocket Archived](http://web.archive.org/web/20181213140654/https://gist.github.com/smoofit/dafa493aec8d41ea057370dbfde3f3fc)

-*The broker starts automatically on boot, to stop the broker sudo /etc/init.d/mosquitto stop & to start sudo /etc/init.d/mosquitto start*

 ---

+*The broker start automatically on boot, to stop the broker sudo /etc/init.d/mosquitto stop & to start sudo /etc/init.d/mosquitto start*

-### Cloud Broker Using Heroku
+### Cloud Broker Using Heroku & CloudMQTT

+*A verified Heroku account is needed*

+To setup a Mqtt Broker on Heroku first create a new application.
+Within the application panel navigate to the Resources tab.
+Within the resources tab under the Add-ons section search for CloudMQTT installing the free tier.
+Once CloudMQTT is installed click on the add-on to view broker details.

 ## Node Red